-If you are planning on using R, an R helper is provided in "S:\ReadAll\r_help".
+If you are planning on using R, an R helper is provided in "S:\ReadAll\r help".
 These scripts are designed to help you extract your data from the database and to add variable and value labels using the expss R package.
 To use the helper:

 - 1. Take copies of both scripts "r_label_helper.R" and "r_label_functions.R" and save copies to your working area.
-This is because will need to edit "r_label_helper.R" with your project specifics and requirements. - Once you have local copies, ensure both scripts are in the same directory as "r_label_helper.R" will expect to find "r_label_functions.R"
+This is because will need to edit "r_label_helper.R" with your project specifics and requirements. - 2.
+Once you have local copies, ensure both scripts are in the same directory as "r label helper.R" will expect to find "r label functions.R" Open "r label helper.R" with RStudio and find comment "ACTION1: enter/update project number...".
+Update the proj no variable to your project number in form "LLC 0000"